borg286/exoria/index.md

 * The Foundry quest needs 17 copper ingots (153 copper rocks, ~2½ stacks), which can feel like a lot in the early game.
 It's best to start automating the strainers as soon as you can

+    * Make 2 extra ingots for the saw you'll need to make stone slabs

+* Quests with a fancy border indicate the quests needed for progression while those with a plain square outline are generally not required  [pic]

 ## Automation Tips

 ![image alt text]({{ site.url }}/public/1oDoqFSny61tSQxEXLouug_img_3.png)